Energy monitors: How we test energy monitors

 We think a good energy monitor needs to be accurate and consistent, but because it requires you to change your behaviour in order to cut your energy use, it also needs to be easy to use and display information in a useful way.

-When we test energy monitors, we put them through thorough lab tests to ensure they perform well in all these areas – and only awarded Best Buy status to the very best models.
+When we test energy monitors, we put them through thorough lab tests to ensure they perform well in all these areas – and only awarded Best Buy status to the very best energy monitors.

 Our test scores ignore price and are based on: